Zipra1/Fan-harp/README.md

 This repo is dedicated to all things Fan Harp

 As of now, it contains:
+- Limited design resources
-- A fan harp tuning program
+- > Basic tuning program & resources